 Foxes in your neighborhood?
 You might be surprised to learn red foxes are one of the most widespread land mammals, other than humans, on the planet.
 Living all over the world except in Antarctica, it is a wonder we do not see them more often.

-Foxes are called a synanthropic species (wow, that is a big word).
+Foxes are called synanthropic species (wow, that is a big word).
 It simply means they benefit from landscapes altered by humans, like garbage dumps, yards and gardens.

 So why do we rarely see them?
 Because they are mostly solitary animals except when rearing babies (called kits) and they are nocturnal coming out at night except on rare occasions.

 As omnivores they eat anything.
 Fish, frogs, worms, even fruit but mostly they hunt small animals like rodents, rabbits and birds.
 In an urban setting, they will also eat garbage, birdseed, and anything else they can find.

 And when it comes to mating, red foxes mate for life but do not live together.
 How strange!
 When it is time to mate, the male & female find each other and then stay together for the first few months raising the kits.
 Then it is off to separate lives until next year.

 Most litters are 4-5 kits born once a year.
 They are born in a den made of sand or mud and the kits are blind and helpless until 3 weeks old.

 And there is much to be learned from red foxes.
 Now, what could you possibly learn?
 How about their use of the earth’s magnetic field to hunt.
 Really!